Cozhee/basic-api-server/README.md

 `nodemon` to run the server
 Open `http://localhost:3001/` to view the server

+If you visit [Heroku Dev Deployment](https://lab03-api.herokuapp.com/) you may have to manually type the routes into the URL to see proof of life.
+This is currently just a backend API server.

+You will need a JSON object in your `POST` method in order to create a food item.
 #### How to use your library (where applicable)
 N/A